Frequently Asked Questions

 .....WHAT IS THE BENEFIT OF USING AdoptLink VERSUS NETWORKING MYSELF?

-AdoptLink will link interested PAPs to potential birthparents who have already been evaluated by adoption professionals such as attorneys, agencies, therapists, etc. Information collected by these professionals, including assessment of level of commitment, medical, pregnancy, and social background, legal risk, financial requirements, birthfather status, etc. will all be known and available for PAPs up front.
+AdoptLink will link interested PAPs to potential birthparents who have already been evaluated by adoption professionals such as attorneys, social workers, etc. Information collected by these professionals, including assessment of level of commitment, medical, pregnancy, and social background, legal risk, financial requirements, birthfather status, etc. will all be known and available for PAPs up front.
 No guess work, no scrambling for information, no pressure to commit on the spot, fewer dead ends.

 Most PAPs network by contacting friends, relatives, co-workers, and by sending enormous unsolicited mailings, using purchased mailing labels, to a variety of doctors, clinics, etc. placing their own ads, or joining advertising pools.
 Keep in mind that most PAPs are probably buying the same mailing label lists, thus, this flooding this avenue.
-Additionally, most of the individuals on the mailing lists do not have significant access to birthmothers to make your investment and effort worthwhile.
+Additionally, most of the individuals on the mailing lists do not have significant access to potential birthmothers to make your investment and effort worthwhile.

-Placing ads is a very popular method of searching for domestic adoption situations.
-Choosing the "right" state and publication to run your ads can be s like playing spin the bottle - you just take your chances.
+Placing ads is a very popular method of searching for domestic adoption opportunities.
+Choosing the "right" state and publication to run your ads can be like playing spin the bottle - you just take your chances.
 Not only is it very time-consuming to place ads, but you must also screen incoming calls.
 Most PAPs aren't available 24-hours a day at the phone receiving responses.
 Furthermore, most don't want to screen calls because they don't have the appropriate expertise, and are often too personally involved to be objective.

 Second, is the cost component.
-Mass distribution of your profile letter or brochure with color photos can cost upward of $3.00 for each mailing, including the cost of printing your materials, envelopes, postage, mailing labels, not to mention the dollar value of your time to complete this effort.
+Mass distribution of your profile letter or brochure with color photos can cost upward of $15.00 for each mailing, including the cost of printing your materials, envelopes, postage, mailing labels, not to mention the dollar value of your time to complete this effort.
 Most adoption professionals advise their clients to distribute at least 5000 letters, which is an approximate minimum cost of $15,000.00!
 Likewise, running ads can be an expensive venture.
 One ad in a major national newspaper or magazine circulation may cost $400.00 or more for publication for one week or month.
 When it's over, it's over, whether you have any responses or not!

 <Return to Questions>